dcycle/dcycle-accounting/docs/getting-started/index.md

 The above example is a typical bank spreadsheet export.
 Because VLOOKUP does not allow for two criteria, you will need to combine DESC and DESC2 into an intermediate column, and then VLOOKUP that in your mapping.

 Columns, but also whole sheets (tabs) in your spreadsheet can exist solely as intermediate data.
-Whether columns or sheets, Dcycle Accounting recommends you name your intermediate data clearly (we try to use prepend our intermediate columns and sheets with "-int").
+Whether columns or sheets, Dcycle Accounting recommends you name your intermediate data clearly (we try to use prepend our intermediate columns and sheets with "int", for example "intJournal").

 ### Spreadsheet scripting

 Once in a while, it can be useful to define your own function which you can do using the Script Editor of Google Sheets (`Tools > Script editor`), if you have some coding skills or know someone who does.
 This should be avoided if possible in favour of the functions we defined above, because scripts are inherently harder to understand, maintain, and export than spreadsheet built-in functions.
 Furthermore, at the time of this writing and following some tests of my own, Google Sheets can get slow and buggy if there is a large number of scripts, especially if they're in several files.
 I had initial defined a number of useful scripts, but moved away from them in favour of intermediate cells and sheets (see "Intermediate data", above).

+If you _do use scripts_, I would suggest making them optional.
+They make your life easier, but if they're not there, then your spreadsheet works nonetheless.

 {% include navigation.html %}